stakater/til/kafka/kafka.md

 This change will allow consumers to read to messages within alloted time and commit the offset without reshuffle.

 Here are the properties to change for a consumer `max.poll.records` and `max.poll.interval.ms`.
 Default values for these properties are `500` and `300000` respectively.

+## Tips to diagnose the kafka looping issue through logging

+- Make sure to log offset and partition on the consumer at listener event.

+- Enable debug level logging in your consumer application that you want to debug.

+- For the topic partition that is giving errors, go to kafka manager and check if there is lag which shows the messages are not being consumed by the consumer

+- Search for the topic in kibana and notice if you see any messages without error.
+This check will help you determine if all the messages on that partition of that topic is throwing error.
+To do this you need to search for this query in kibana
+`kubernetes.namespace_name: "dev" && "offset:" && "lead-v4" && "partition = 1" && "nonScaniaChassisMaintenanceOccasion" -"log:error"`.
+Here `lead-v4` is the app name and `nonScaniaChassisMaintenanceOccasion` is the topic name.

+- Search for this query `+"OffsetAndMetadata" +"nonScaniaChassisMaintenanceOccasion-1"` for a pod and an app and you will notice that the commited offset for the topic and partition gets reset after after incrementing 500 times.
+Which shows that the consumer is stuck in a loop and the offset is resetting.

+5- Also in the logs you will notice that you will also find `org.apache.kafka.clients.consumer.CommitFailedException` exception which means the commit of offset was not possible.
+This exception comes right before rebalance and stops the broker from commited the last read message offset.

+6- Another keyword that points to this issue is to search for `o.a.k.c.c.internals.ConsumerCoordinator` and `Revoking previously assigned partitions` keywords for your pod which shows partitions are revoked.

+7- Under `o.a.k.c.c.internals.AbstractCoordinator` look for `(Re-)joining group` which shows the consumer is rejoining the group after reshuffle.